the-link2012/Advanced-Foods/Advanced Foods (link2012)/Readme.txt

 players (random).
 If you have two different regen potencies at or above 10 (i.e. 10 and 13) on a single cooked item, the lore hearts won't load.
 Also, just, don't do that.
 Keep all potencies at 5 so they can combine!
-The multiplier option causes math errors at the tail of things, epsecially for low durations (healing).
+The multiplier option causes math inaccuracies at the tail of things, epsecially for low durations (healing).
 If you don't like this, change the multipliers in af:cooking/recursiveduration (1) and af:cooking/checkeffects (2) to not use option/dividers and instead use "*= 2 numbers" You can only have up to 50 potion effect combinations on a single cooked item (boohoo I know)